 However, the study of photometry and the use of lights for signal application has necessitated a parallel set of units to be developed to account for the physiological aspects of how the human eye evaluates a light source, as shown in Table 9.

 The spectral sensitivity of the human eye (or the response of the eye to different coloured light) has been evaluated in tests of large numbers of people.
-The results have been presented as a standard spectral sensitivity distribution or V(λ) curve for photopic (daytime) observers and V’(λ) for scotopic (night time) observers.
+The results have been presented as a standard spectral sensitivity distribution or V(λ) curve for photopic (daytime) observers and V’(λ) for scotopic (night-time) observers.